Caterpickles Cleans House a Third Time

 –you’ll have to travel to Europe, Asia, or Africa.
 There are also hedgehogs in New Zealand, but they aren’t native to the region.
 In any case, to see a hedgehog in the wild you’ll need a passport.

-The Five-Year-Old: “But will I need shots?”
+The Five-Year-Old: “But will I need shots to meet a hedgehog there?”

 The routine shots you’ve already gotten should be enough for New Zealand and Europe.
 But you will need more shots to visit Somalia and Tanzania in Africa (where the African hedgehog lives), and for Asia (recommendations vary by country).